 - Child Missing Education: All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area. - 11.1 A child going missing from education is a potential indicator of abuse or neglect.
-School and college staff should follow the school's or college's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 11.2 Schools should put in place appropriate Child Protection Safeguarding policies, procedures and responses for children who go missing from education, particularly children who are 'absent' from education, particularly on repeat occasions or for prolonged periods.
+Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area, or those 'unexplainable and or/persistent absences from education'. - 11.1 A child going missing from education is a potential indicator of abuse or neglect.
+School and college staff should follow the school's or college's procedures for dealing with children that go missing from education, or those 'unexplainable and or/persistent absences from education', particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 11.2 Schools should put in place appropriate Child Protection Safeguarding policies, procedures and responses for children who go missing from education, particularly those 'unexplainable and or/persistent absences from education', on repeat occasions or for prolonged periods.
 It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage.

 The law requires all schools to have an admission register and, with the exception of schools where all pupils are boarders, an attendance register.
 All pupils must be placed on both registers.
-An appropriated response is needed when a child has poor attendance or is regularly missing education.
+An appropriated response is needed when a child has poor attendance or is regularly missing education, or those 'unexplainable and or/persistent absences from education'.
 Missing Education guidance is here.

-- 11.3 All schools must inform their local authority of any pupil who is going to be deleted from the admission register where they: - have been taken out of school by their parents and are being educated outside the school system e.g. home education; - have ceased to attend school and no longer live within reasonable distance of the school at which they are registered; - have been certified by an appropriate medical practitioner as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age; - are in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe they will be returning to the school at the end of that period; or, - have been permanently excluded. - 11.4 The local authority must be notified when a school is to delete a pupil from its register under the above circumstances.
+- 11.3 All schools must inform their local authority of any pupil who is going to be deleted from the admission register where they: - have been taken out of school by their parents and are being educated outside the school system e.g. home education; - have ceased to attend school and no longer live within reasonable distance of the school at which they are registered; - have been certified by an appropriate medical practitioner as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age;

+- are in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe they will be returning to the school at the end of that period; or, - have been permanently excluded. - 11.4 The local authority must be notified when a school is to delete a pupil from its register under the above circumstances.
 Schools should contact the Admissions section: Tel: 0151 666 4600.
 This should be done as soon as the grounds for deletion are met, but no later than deleting the pupil's name from the register.
-It is essential that schools comply with this duty, so that local authorities can, as part of their duty to identify children of compulsory school age who are missing education, follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse or neglect.
+It is essential that schools comply with this duty, so that local authorities can, as part of their duty to identify children of compulsory school age who are missing education or those 'unexplainable and or/persistent absences from education', follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse or neglect.